jvanz/jvanz.github.io-src/content/git_partial_commit.md

 Stage this hunk [y,n,q,a,d,/,K,j,J,g,e,?]?
 ```

-In the fourth hunk we have the first change related with `bar()` functions.
-As could be seen, this hunk must be in the commit.
-Thus, `y` is the correct options this time.
+In the fourth hunk we have the first change related with `bar()` function.
+As could be seen, this hunk must be in the
+commit.
+Thus, `y` (stage this hunk) is the correct option this time.

 ```
 Stage this hunk [y,n,q,a,d,/,K,j,J,g,e,?]? y